 11. Is Good For Your Heart

-Heart problems like high blood pressure, blockages, clotting of blood, etc. can be treated with the help of this plant (7).
-See how special our ginkgo is!
+Heart problems, including high blood pressure, blockages, clotting of blood, etc., can be treated with the help of this plant (7).

-Also, it balances all cardiac functions, reduces capillary fragility and protects the heart from various other problems.
+Also, it balances cardiac functions, reduces capillary fragility, and protects the heart from various other problems.